Preserving history

 The concept of the historic environment is wide ranging, encompassing all the physical manifestations of human activities from earliest prehistory to the present day.
 It includes buried archaeological remains, relict sites or ruins, historic buildings and villages, landscapes still in contemporary use, such as farms and field boundaries, industrial and military structures, ancient woodlands and commons, and country houses with their associated parks and gardens.

-In the AONB there are:
+In the Chilterns there are:

 • Listing Buildings: 47 Grade I; 2,2026 Grade II; 116 Grade II*; and 2 Grade II* at risk